-- · LEDs that display the following information: - The status of the switch and its network connection - The status of the external connections to the switch

-For further details about LEDs, see "Information LEDs" on page 15.

-- Four SFP+ port connectors to attach SFP+ modules and twenty RJ-45 ports. - One mini-USB serial port connector for console port use (management purposes) only.
-Do not attach any devices to this connector other than the serial cable that comes with the switch, as described in "Cabling the switch module and the SFP+ module" on page 9.
+- LEDs that display the following information: - The status of the switch and its network connection - The status of the external connections to the switch - For further details about LEDs, see "Information LEDs." - Four SFP+ port connectors to attach SFP+ modules and twenty RJ-45 ports. - One mini-USB serial port connector for console port use (management purposes) only.
+Do not attach any devices to this connector other than the serial cable that comes with the switch, as described in "Cabling the switch and the SFP+ module" on page 10.